fish-quant/pipeline_HOX_apiFISH/README.md

             conda activate base
             conda env create -f ufish_env.yml

-            Optional: install ipykernel (conda install ipykernel) , add new kernel to your conda environment:   python -m ipykernel install --user --name environment_x --display-name "environment_x"
+            Optional: install ipykernel (conda install ipykernel),
+            add new kernel to your conda environment:
+            python -m ipykernel install --user --name environment_x --display-name "environment_x"

             Then you can test your api directly in the native environment environment_x, and then write a wrapper to do cross-environment function call.

-        h) test if cude is available, otherwise install it: python -c "import torch; print('CUDA available:', torch.cuda.is_available()); print('CUDA version:', torch.version.cuda)"
+        h) test if cuda is available, otherwise install it: python -c "import torch;
+        print('CUDA available:', torch.cuda.is_available()); print('CUDA version:', torch.version.cuda)"

 ## Authors
 Jacques Bourg @ Muller lab, institut pasteur.
 04/06/25